CHill-Three/arduino.github.io/README.md

 >
 > ### Learning Overview:
 >
 >> For me, the most difficult part of the project was setting up the MEGA2560 R3 board.
 I had diffculties connecting to the board which, I later found out that it was the result of old and/or faulty drivers.
 Once that out of the way, programming the project was simple and I was able to complete the task of getting the LED to blink once, turn off and repeat the cycle.
 Overall, I enjoyed this project and I concur with the author(s) of this manuel that this should be the first project of series.
+If you decide to take on this project, I hope you enjoy it as well!
 >
 > ### Resource(s) for - Project 1: Blink:
 >